-- (5) The speaker box shall be oriented away from adjacent residences and other sensitive receptors. - (6) A three-foot high wall, hedge, or berm along the outer perimeter of the parking area(s) and drive-through lane(s), except for areas of ingress and egress, shall be provided.
-The design of this wall, hedge, or berm shall be consistent with the City's safety policies, goals, and objectives. - (7) A minimum ten-foot-wide landscape buffer and/or minimum six-foot high noise wall along the property line.
-Said landscape buffer shall be landscaped with specimen plant materials and trees appropriate in size and type to create a solid plant screen, subject to the approval of the Community Development Director or their designee. - (8) Topographic conditions, natural or constructed barriers (e.g., commercial development, streets, and highways, etc.), or combination thereof, existing or proposed. - (i) The site shall be served by an improved arterial or collector street adequate in width to carry the quantity of traffic generated by the use without significantly lowering the existing level of service of that street.
-The Community Development Director or their designee and/or Planning Commission may require the applicant to prepare and submit a traffic study which addresses: - (1) The placement, design, and adequacy of the vehicle queuing aisle. - (2) The use demand for the proposed facility. - (3) On-site circulation and parking lot design. - (j) The facility shall be maintained in an odor and litter free condition, through one (1) or more of the following methods: - (1) Trash enclosures and bins shall be enclosed on all sides to suppress odors and prevent spillage of materials. - (2) Trash enclosures shall be located a minimum of fifty (50) feet from the property lines of any sensitive receptors. - (3) The applicant shall prepare and submit a litter control, and/or recycling plan to the Planning Commission. - (4) Trash enclosures shall comply with the requirements of Article III Section 12-33. - (k) Such other requirements and/or standards as deemed by the Community Development Director or their designee and/or Planning Commission to reasonably relate to the purpose of this Division. - (I) Findings.
-The Planning Commission shall not grant a Conditional Use Permit for a drive-through facility without finding: - (1) Said facility has adequate vehicle queuing distance, including with due consideration for menu board location, clear of any adjacent public right of way, and shall not create any vehicular or pedestrian travel hazards as demonstrated in a traffic study prepared to the satisfaction of the City Engineer. - (2) That the project substantially conforms with the purpose, intent and provisions of the General Plan, any applicable Specific Plan, or other applicable regulation.

-- (3) That the location and design of the facility is compatible with surrounding existing uses, includes a prominent main entrance at street or lot frontage, attractive landscaping, and includes sufficient pedestrian amenities, and interior floor area. - (4) The said facility includes sufficient emissions controls to prevent idling vehicles, tunneling of emissions, and associated impacts on employees, visitors, and nearby sensitive receptors. - (5) That said facility includes buffering sufficient to control any spillover impacts, including but not limited to noise, light, and debris that may impact surrounding sensitive receptors. - (6) That said facility, if located within 150-feet of a residential zone, includes appropriate limits on hours of operation of the drive-through.
-Hours of operation for dine-in or take-out customers shall not be limited. - (7) That said facility is not located in an area of existing overconcentration of drivethrough facilities and is not located within a 500-foot radius of a school or park unless mitigating factors exist.
+- (5) If speakers are utilized, the speaker box shall be oriented away from adjacent residences and other sensitive receptors. - (h) The site shall be served by an improved arterial or collector street adequate in width to carry the quantity of traffic generated by the use without significantly lowering the existing level of service of that street.
+The Community Development Director or their designee and/or Planning Commission may require the applicant to prepare and submit a traffic study which addresses: - (1) The placement, design, and adequacy of the vehicle queuing aisle. - (2) The use demand for the proposed facility. - (3) On-site circulation and parking lot design. - (i) Such other requirements and/or standards as deemed by the Community Development Director or their designee and/or Planning Commission to reasonably relate to the purpose of this Division may be required as a condition of approval. - (j) Findings.
+The Planning Commission shall not grant a Conditional Use Permit for a drive-through facility without finding: - (1) Said facility has adequate vehicle queuing distance, including with due consideration for menu board location, clear of any adjacent public right of way, and shall not create any vehicular or pedestrian travel hazards as demonstrated in a traffic study prepared to the satisfaction of the city engineer. - (2) That the project substantially conforms with the purpose, intent and provisions of the General Plan, any applicable Specific Plan, or other applicable regulation. - (3) That the location and design of the facility is compatible with surrounding existing uses, includes a prominent main entrance at street or lot frontage, attractive landscaping, and includes sufficient pedestrian amenities, and interior floor area. - (4) The said facility includes sufficient emissions controls to prevent idling vehicles, tunneling of emissions, and associated impacts on employees, visitors, and nearby sensitive receptors. - (5) That said facility includes buffering sufficient to control any spillover impacts, including but not limited to noise, light, and debris that may impact surrounding sensitive receptors. - (6) That said facility, if located within 150-feet of a residential zone, includes appropriate limits on hours of operation of the drive-through. - (7) That said facility is not located in an area of existing overconcentration of drive-through facilities and is not located within a 500-foot radius of a school or park unless mitigating factors exist.

-26-116 Electric Vehicle Charging Stations and Solar Carports [Source: NEW]
+26-117 Electric Vehicle Charging Stations and Solar Carports